tymyrddin/green-basis/source/index.rst

 Security principles
 ===============================================

 The headology of security.
-Like a chicken flying over the soup.
+Like a chicken flying over the soup, with legs pulled up as high as possible.

 ----